Protocentral/protocentral_healthypi_v4/docs/setting up.md

 ### Installing drivers (only for Windows)

-HealthyPi uses the same drivers as an Arduino Zero.
+HealthyPi v4 uses the same drivers as an ESP32.
 Once plugged in to the USB port, the device would be recognized as an "Unknown Device".
 You can locate the device is the Windows Device Manager and manually install the drivers provided in the "drivers" folder in the Windows Executable ZIP archive provided.

 MacOS and Linux do not need any drivers to be installed.